-The Fish River Canyon in Namibia is the second largest in the world (only the Grand Canyon is bigger) and you know it when you’re there.
+The Fish River Canyon in Namibia is the largest canyon in Africa and you know it when you’re there.
 The hike is 90kms long, but if you take all the shortcuts it works out to about 75km.
 It starts at the view site at Hobas and finishes at the Ai-Ais resort.

 Over the last year we have happily been invited on four multi-day hikes.
 In December 2016, we did the Otter Trail, in March 2017 we did Witels, we have just completed the Fish River (September 2017), and we’re heading for the Whale Trail in October 2017.
 Of the three done in the past year, the Fish River has been my favourite.
 The expanse and environment that one walks through is immense and creates a feeling of surrendered independence – it is just you, surrounded by ancient rocks, sand, water and your backpack.
 It is a stark landscape, and one needs to be entirely self-sufficient.
 It is awesome.